|Path Labs||CTools||Lab Instructors||ImageScope||Histology Normals||Histology Site||M1 Histopathology|

 Case 2: RBC abnormalities

-History: The patient is a 28-year-old woman in the second trimester of pregnancy with her first child.
-Her pregnancy has been uncomplicated but recently she has noticed that she tires easily and is short of breath from even the slightest exertion.
-She also has periods of light-headedness, though not to the point of fainting.
-On examination, the patient has tachycardia at rest, pale gums and nail beds.
-Examine the virtual slide and answer the following questions.
+History: The patient is a 28-year-old woman in the second trimester of pregnancy.
+Her pregnancy has been uncomplicated but she tires easily and is short of breath from even the slightest exertion.
+Periods of light-headedness, though not to the point of fainting.
+Patient has tachycardia at rest, pale gums and nail beds.

 Case 3: WBC abnormalities

-History: A previously fit 20 year old man was admitted with a three day history of fever, sore throat, dyspnea, and malaise.
-On admission he was febrile, temperature of 39.7°C, with generalized lymphadenopathy, non-exudative pharyngitis, mild hepatomegaly and splenomegaly of 2 cm below the costal margin.
-He looked pale but well, blood pressure 115/95 mm Hg, pulse 96 beats/min.
+History: 20 year old man was admitted with a three day history of fever, sore throat, dyspnea, and malaise.
+Febrile, generalized lymphadenopathy, non-exudative pharyngitis, mild hepatomegaly and splenomegaly of 2 cm below the costal margin.
 He had mild left and right abdominal tenderness without guarding.
 Normal CBC except for an elevated percentage of lymphocytes (see virtual slide).

 Case 4: WBC abnormalities